nhuang37/finegrain_expressivity_GNN/README.md

 ---
 To-dos:
-1) vary the number of layers in untrained MPNN (i.e., the number of WL iteration)
+1) vary the number of layers (i.e., the number of WL iteration)
-2) stack $k$ number of untrained MPNN embedding together for graph classification
+2) vary the number of hidden_dimension (i.e., the number of functions)